CMMC Awesomeness

 Just to reiterate, there is no endorsement of any kind for products or services listed on this website - It is entirely your responsibility to conduct appropriate due diligence and due care in selecting and engaging a product or service for implementation against CMMC practices and processes within your organization.
 Your responsibility, not ours!
 Yours!

 As for what you get access to, we thought about doing something fancy with this website but we had better things to do with our time.
-What you can do is download latest version of the Microsoft Excel file below (click on the pretty picture below) and you will have access to some pretty cool shit that includes:
+What you can do is download latest version of the Microsoft Excel file from our shared Box drive (click on the pretty picture below) and you will have access to some pretty cool shit that includes:

 CMMC-COA Awesomeness Spreadsheet.jpg